groveapp/front-end/accountability/README.md

 #### /components

 Holds reusable components, like summary cards, full cards, buttons, dialogs, and screen parts.
+If you navigate to the folder, there's another readme with more info about what each file does.

 #### /mobile_app